Cas12a: Multiplex genome editing

+Furthermore, Cas12a and Cas9 exhibit differences in their protospacer adjacent motif (PAM) requirements.
+While Cas9 typically looks for G-rich sequences, Cas12a targets T-rich sequences.
+This difference expands the range of targetable genomic sites, allowing Cas12a to edit genes in regions where Cas9 may not be efficient, such as AT-rich areas prevalent in plant genomes, providing greater flexibility for researchers.

+The ability of Cas12a to deliver its own crRNA (CRISPR RNA) without the need for additional components like the tracrRNA required by Cas9 further simplifies the design and delivery of guide RNAs for multiplexed editing.

 Description

 Discovery

-CRISPR/Cas12a was found by searching a published database of bacterial genetic sequences for promising bits of DNA.
+CRISPR-Cas12a was found by searching a published database of bacterial genetic sequences for promising bits of DNA.
 Its identification through bioinformatics as a CRISPR system protein, its naming, and a hidden Markov model (HMM) for its detection were provided in 2012 in a release of the TIGRFAMs database of protein families.
 Cas12a appears in many bacterial species.
 The ultimate Cas12a endonuclease that was developed into a tool for genome editing was taken from one of the first 16 species known to harbor it.
 Two candidate enzymes from Acidaminococcus and Lachnospiraceae display efficient genome-editing activity in human cells.

-A smaller version of Cas9 from the bacterium Staphylococcus aureus is a potential alternative to Cas12a.

 Classification

-CRISPR-Cas systems are separated into two classes: Class 1 uses several Cas proteins together with the CRISPR RNAs (crRNA) to build a functional endonuclease, while Class 2 CRISPR systems use only a single Cas protein with a crRNA.
-Under this classification, Cas12a has been identified as a Class II, Type V CRISPR/Cas system containing a 1,300 amino acid protein.
+CRISPR-Cas systems are separated into two classes: Class I, in which several Cas proteins associate with a crRNA to build a functional endonuclease, and Class II, in which a single Cas endonuclease associates with a crRNA; Class II is further divided into Type II, Type V, and Type VI systems.
+Cas12a is identified as a Class II, Type V CRISPR-Cas system.

-Name
+Naming

-CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) is named for the features of the invariant DNA sequences involved in targeting.
-Cas12a was originally known as Cpf1 as an abbreviation of CRISPR and two genera of bacteria where it appears, Prevotella and Francisella.
+The acronym CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) refers to the invariant DNA sequences found in bacteria and archaea which encode Cas proteins and their crRNAs.
+Cas12a was originally known as Cpf1, an abbreviation of CRISPR and two genera of bacteria where it appears, Prevotella and Francisella.
 It was renamed in 2015 after a broader rationalization of the names of Cas (CRISPR associated) proteins to correspond to their sequence homology.